WSEAS CONFERENCES. WSEAS, Unifying the Science

 Issue 5, Volume 5, May 2008

-Title of the Paper: Effective Methods For Power Systems Grounding
+Title of the Paper: Effective Methods for Power Systems Grounding

 DOWNLOAD FULL PDF

-Authors: Don Jacob and K. Nithiyananthan
+Authors: Don Jacob, K. Nithiyananthan

 Abstract: This paper primarily focuses on the classification of grounding based on rated voltage of the faulty system.
 The importance of a good grounding design with illustrations is also described.
 Useful grounding information can be obtained from IEEE standard 80 and the Green Book.